SamuelMolero26/IDIS_450_Project_Group_16/PIPELINE_IMPLEMENTATION_REPORT.md

 - **Scalability**: Modular design supporting future enhancements
 - **Business Alignment**: Domain-specific validation and recommendations

 The pipeline transforms static modeling into an adaptive, self-improving system that learns from each experiment to optimize future performance, exactly as specified in the architecture requirements.
+The comprehensive K-fold CV integration ensures robust model evaluation and selection, with stability analysis providing additional confidence in model reliability across different data subsets.

 ## Files Created